A Guide To Pondicherry - Pastel Colours and Pastries

 Local buses

-Once on the bus, put your large bags in the space next to the driver or if this is full, ask the bus conductor where to put your bags and take a seat.
+Once on board the bus, put your large bags in the space next to the driver, or if this is full, ask the bus conductor where to put your bags and take a seat.
 When it's time to leave, the bus conductor will come to you and ask you where you’re going and give you a ticket to buy.
 We’ve always found the bus conductors to be super friendly, just ask them to let you know when you have to get off and they will almost always help you.

 For those travelling within the state, you’ll almost certainly be dropped off at Pondicherry’s state bus terminal (location).
 From here it's about a 30 to 45 minute walk to the White Town (French Quarter) or a short 10 minute rickshaw ride.

-Just a word of warning - Indian bus terminals are extremely busy and can be very overwhelming if it's your first time travelling by bus.
+Just a word of warning - Indian bus terminals are extremely busy and can be very overwhelming if it's your first time using them.
 We’d recommend just going with the flow and double checking with everyone that you’re on the right bus.
 Don’t worry we’ve had plenty of times where we’ve sat down and got settled, only to be told to get off and board another bus.
 Like all things in India just go with the chaotic flow and it’ll all work out in the end!

 Private buses